VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Experiments

 \section{Experiments}

-For our approach, we employ the GPT-5 model \cite{hurst2024gpt} as the VLM in our method.
-Depth maps are generated by the ML Depth Pro model \cite{bochkovskii2024depth}, and segmentations are generated by the Segment Anything Model (SAM) \cite{kirillov2023segment}.
 We evaluate our approach against state-of-the-art methods for grasp detection on images across the Cornell~\cite{jiang2011efficient} (real) and Jacquard~\cite{depierre2018jacquard} (simulated) datasets.
-We use the following baseline methods for comparison: GR-ConvNet~\cite{kumra2020antipodal}, GG-CNN~\cite{morrison2018closing}, SE-ResUNet~\cite{ainetter2021end}, GraspSAM~\cite{noh2025graspsam}, and LGD~\cite{vuong2024language}.
-All baseline methods were trained on the datasets on an NVIDIA RTX 5080 GPU system, except LGD where we use the authors' provided model checkpoint.
-Furthermore, we perform ablations to analyze the importance of the multi-step prompting structure, the effect of utilizing different VLMs, and the choice of cross-domain object point cloud alignment.
-Finally, we demonstrate our approach for robotic picking in the real world using a Frank Research 3 robot arm.
+We use the open-source implementations of the following baseline methods for comparison: GR-ConvNet \cite{kumra2020antipodal}, GG-CNN \cite{morrison2018closing}, SE-ResUNet \cite{ainetter2021end}, GraspSAM \cite{noh2025graspsam}, LGD \cite{vuong2024language}, and ShapeGrasp \cite{li2024shapegrasp}.
+All baseline methods were trained on an NVIDIA RTX 5080 GPU system, except (1) LGD, where we use the authors' pretrained weights, and (2) ShapeGrasp, which is training-free.
+Furthermore, we perform ablations to analyze the importance of the multi-step prompting structure, the effect of utilizing different VLMs (with our primary choice being the GPT-5 model \cite{hurst2024gpt}), and the choice of cross-domain object point cloud alignment.
+Where unavailable, depth maps are generated by the ML Depth Pro model \cite{bochkovskii2024depth}, and segmentations are generated by the Segment Anything Model (SAM) \cite{kirillov2023segment}.
+Finally, we demonstrate our approach for robotic picking in the real world.